 Le Tour de France in living color

-This year marks the 103rd anniversary of the world’s most talked about endurance bicycle race, Tour de France, running July 2 to July 24, 2016.
+This year marks the 104th anniversary of the world’s most talked about endurance bicycle race, Tour de France, running July 1 to 23, 2017.
 During this milestone event, approximately 200 cyclists will push themselves to the edge of exhaustion as they work to win each of the 21 stages of the 3-week race.
 The grueling stages are comprised of 2,088 miles (3,360 kilometers) atop mountains, on flats, hills, along cliffs and around hairpin curves through the most stunningly beautiful landscapes France has to offer.
-After a seven-year hiatus, the time bonuses will return for each normal stage.
-The top three finishers of each stage will receive a 10, 8 or 6 second time bonus, respectively.

 Viewers on five continents and in 190 countries can view the race via television.
 However, those stationed in Europe near the French border have the opportunity to witness the race live from several locations.
 Here’s how to make the most of this last-minute, exciting excursion.

-Although the race kicked off July 2, there are still several locations where you can find accommodations and sideline spots to plan to see the peloton (group of racers) whiz by.
-First, study the race map at ww.letour.com for exact race routes.
+There are several locations where you can find accommodations and sideline spots to plan to see the peloton (group of racers) whiz by.
+First, study the race map at www.letour.com for exact race routes.
 If you plan on an overnight stay, consider an alternative to hotels, such as B&Bs, small guesthouses or even camp sites that are 30 minutes or an hour away from the race route.
 Arrive early.
 Many of the race route roads close several hours before the peloton, so you will want to bring along camping chairs, a cooler of drinks and food.
 In some locations the fans make a tailgate-like atmosphere out of the wait.

 You won’t want to miss the fun publicity caravan that passes by two hours or so ahead of the cyclists.
 This parade of 250 decorated sponsor cars and wagons entertains while riders toss several thousand pieces of goodies to the crowd.
 However, it’s very dangerous to go for prizes that land in the street.
 People have been hit by cars in the caravan.